colts70/The-Sematic-Stack/README.md

 > **“The model is difficult to beat because it fixes the first semantic decision point.
 > Anything else is downstream enrichment.”**

 **One file.
-Ten anchors.
+5 mandatory anchors for light to moderate topics, and an optional Ten anchor system for the heavy topics.
 Zero dependencies.
 Pure JSON-LD.
 Deterministic meaning + deterministic provenance.**

 HESS / DFH is **the missing layer the internet never had**: